we are saints, scholars, disciples of Christ, and LEADERS

 2nd Grade

-Ms. Cary received a master’s degree in Teaching and Learning Elementary Education from DePaul University and a bachelor’s degree in social work from Clarke University.
+Ms. Cary received a master’s degree in teaching and learning from DePaul University, and a bachelor’s degree in social work from Clarke University.
 She has been teaching at OLC for 12 years.
 Ms. Cary enjoys spoiling her twelve nieces and nephews, exploring nature, and working with children and animals.
 In fact, Ms. Cary published a book about animals that can be found in Illinois, called Illinois Animal Alphabet.

 Mrs. Helen Immordino